Vibrating Maine Coon Cats!

 Why Do Cats Vibrate When Being Pet?

-Cats are more sensitive on their backs and the base of their tail, and their skin might twitch.
+Cats are more sensitive on their backs and the base of their tail, and their skin might twitch whilst you pet them.

 Vibrating could also mean that your cat is purring, which is usually a sign that your cat feels safe and happy.

-If your cat reacts as though pained when being petted, however, this could be a sign of Feline Hyperesthesia Syndrome, also known as rolling skin syndrome or twitchy cat syndrome.
+If your cat reacts as though pained when being petted, however, this is a possible sign of Feline Hyperesthesia Syndrome, also known as rolling skin syndrome or twitchy cat syndrome.

 Cats with this disorder might jump while grooming themselves, start compulsively biting, scratching, or licking at the affected area or unrelated areas, and may hiss at owners when touched.